-Unfortunately, your skin is under attack from the day you were born.
-Regardless of how you prepare, skin damage is an inevitable part of human life and has many causes.
+Unfortunately, your skin has been under attack from the day you were born.
+Regardless of how you prepare, skin damage is an inevitable part of human life, and has many causes.

 - Age.
-Unavoidably, age is another enemy to firm, wrinkle-free skin.
-Due to the depletion of natural oils and essential fats, older skin dries out and loses its elasticity.
+Another enemy to firm, wrinkle-free skin, regular aging can cause depletion of natural oils and essential fats.
+As we get older, our skin dries out and loses its elasticity.

-- Bad diet.
-Studies have shown that poor eating habits can have an impact on the health of your skin.
+- Poor diet.
+Studies have shown that not-so-great eating habits can have an impact on the health of your skin.

 What Are Dermal Fillers?

-As your body ages, your skin’s collagen production and absorption can significantly decrease which will cause the skin to lose elasticity, causing it to sag.
-There are many types of dermal fillers but they all are proven methods as to how to get rid of wrinkles.
-Dermal fillers replenish the skin by injecting naturally occurring hyaluronic acid.
+As your skin ages, its collagen production and absorption can significantly decrease.
+This causes the skin to lose elasticity, causing it to sag.
+There are many types of incredible dermal fillers that are proven methods to improve wrinkles.
+Dermal fillers replenish the skin by injecting naturally-occurring hyaluronic acid.
 Not only do these fillers replace collagen, but it stimulates the body to naturally produce its own supply.

-Dependant on the side of the area getting treated, session may take up to 20-40 minutes to complete.
+Depending on the area you’re getting getting treated, sessions may take up to 20-40 minutes to complete.

 Forehead Wrinkle Treatment

 The skin under your eyes is very sensitive and prone to wrinkles due to its incredible thinness and delicateness.
-Wrinkles under the eyes form at an early age and weaken when the body is stressed our tired.
-For under eye wrinkles specialists suggest Juvéderm Volbella, a thin filler that works well with the tiny lines that crack around the eyes.
-This filler is ideal because it does not over plump as much as eliminate fine lines.
+Wrinkles under the eyes form at an early age and weaken when the body is stressed or tired.
+For under-eye wrinkles, specialists suggest Juvéderm Volbella, a thin filler that works well with the tiny lines that crack around the eyes.
+This filler is ideal because it does not overplump fine lines; rather, it eliminates them.

-Sagging cheeks is a bold telltale sign of aging.
-Genetics play a huge role in deciding when your skin begins to lose elasticity.
-However, there is no fighting gravity and a little sagging in the cheeks is normal.
+Sagging cheeks are a telltale sign of aging.
+Genetics play a huge role in determining when your skin begins to lose elasticity.
+However, there is no fighting gravity, and a little sagging in the cheeks is normal.
 To fix this problem many are using the filler Juvéderm Ultra because of its balanced density and effect on moderate wrinkles.

-Now that we understand that dermal fillers can be used to flatten out wrinkles in the face and body, you’d be shocked to know that there are other contemporary uses.
+Now that we understand that dermal fillers can be used to flatten out wrinkles in the face and body, here are a some other very popular uses:

-- Lightening Acne Scars.
+- Improving acne scars.
 As if acne wasn’t bad enough, the scars they leave behind can have long-lasting consequences.
 Many are unaware that dermal fillers can be used to penetrate those deep blisters and dissipate the marks they leave behind in a fast and safe way.

 - Sunken temples.
 In addition to filling out the skin, dermal fillers can also be plump the face.
 This is an inevitable sign of aging that can be fixed with a simple injection.
-Facial fillers will not only plump your skin but give it a healthy glow.
+Facial fillers will not only plump your skin, but will also give it a healthy glow.

 - Lip fillers.
-When plastic surgery comes to mind, the first thing that talks about is lips.
-A popular trend among celebrities.
+When plastic surgery comes to mind, the first thing that is usually talked about is lips, lips, lips.
+This is a very popular trend among celebrities.

-- One-Minute Nose Jobs.
+- One-minute nose jobs.
 As the body ages, the first facial feature to change is the nose.
-To keep their noses from flattening and widening, patients are exploring fillers such as Juvederm for safe ways to not only thin out awkward bumps in their noses, but to keep their nostrils from deforming.
+To keep their noses from flattening and widening, patients are exploring fillers such as Juvéderm for a safe way to not only thin out awkward bumps in their noses, but to keep their nostrils from deforming.
 “The nose flattens and widens as we age,” says dermatologist Jody Comstock.
-“One of the quickest and easiest ways to look younger is to reshape it with a filler.”
+“One of the quickest and easiest ways to look younger is to re-shape it with a filler.”